-Fifteen Years On - Examining the evolution of John McLaughlin’s compositional style
+Fifteen Years On - Examining the Evolution of John McLaughlin’s Compositional Style

 Some background for the presentation I am giving at the upcoming AJIRN conference in June 2025 at the University of Auckland.